datafold-dev/datafold/README.rst

 Install git pre-commit hooks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The *datafold* source code is automatically formatted with
+The *datafold* source code and configuration files are automatically formatted and checked with

 * `black <https://black.readthedocs.io/en/stable/>`__ for general code formatting
 * `isort <https://timothycrosley.github.io/isort/>`__ for sorting Python :code:`import`
   statements alphabetically and in sections.
-* `nbstripout <https://github.com/kynan/nbstripout>`__ for removing potentially large binary formatted output cells in a Jupyter notebook before the content gets into the git history.
+* `nbstripout <https://github.com/kynan/nbstripout>`__ to remove potentially large binary formatted output cells in Jupyter notebooks before the content bloats the git history.
+* `mypy <http://mypy-lang.org/>`__ for static type checking (if applicable).
+* Diverse, such as removing trailing whitespaces, validating configuration files or sorting the requirement files.

 It is highly recommended that the tools inspect and format the code *before* the code is committed to the git history.
-The tools alter the source code in a deterministic way, meaning each tool should only format the code once to obtain the desired format.
+The tools alter the source code in a deterministic way.
+Each tool should therefore only format the code once to obtain the desired format.
 None of the tool should break the code.

 The most convenient way to set up the tools is to install the git commit-hooks via